chihsuan/IKDD-HW/README.md

-IKDD-HW
+Introduction to Knowledge Discovery and Data Engineering
 =======

-Homeworks in Introduction to Knowledge Discovery and Data Engineering Course